Differential pressure transmitter

 The density must be constant to guarantee the accuracy of the level measurement.

-• Measure a volume or mass flow of a fluid (liquid flow, gas flow, water flow or steam flow).
+• Measuring the volume or mass flow of a fluid(liquid flow, gas flow, water flow or steam flow).

-• Measure an interface or a density.
+• Measure interface or density.

-• For applications with very low or very high temperatures, the differential pressure sensors can be equipped with one or two diaphragm seals.
+• Level measurement in closed tanks, boiler levels.
+For applications involving very low or very high temperatures, pressure transmitters differential valves can be fitted with one or two diaphragm seals diaphragms.

 • Check hydraulic pressure in equipment.